quicwg/ops-drafts/draft-ietf-quic-manageability.md

 The best way to obscure an encoding is to appear random to observers, which is most rigorously achieved with encryption.
-Even when encrypted, a scheme could embed the unencrypted length of the Connection ID in the Connection ID itself, instead of remembering it.
+Even when encrypted, a scheme could embed the unencrypted length of the connection ID in the connection ID itself, instead of remembering it.

-{{?QUIC_LB=I-D.ietf-quic-load-balancers}} further specified possible algorithms to generate Connection IDs at load balancers.
+{{?QUIC_LB=I-D.ietf-quic-load-balancers}} further specified possible algorithms to generate connection IDs at load balancers.

 ## Packet Numbers {#packetnumber}